thex3family/thex3family-website/public/content/contact-us/index.md

 ### General Inquiries

-For any questions, suggestions, or feedback, reach out to us at [support@x3.family](mailto:support@x3.family).
+For any questions, suggestions, or feedback, reach out to us at [contact@x3.family](mailto:contact@x3.family).
 We're always here to help and learn from your experiences.

+### Support

+If you need assistance with any of our programs or services, please reach out to us at [support@x3.family](mailto:support@x3.family).
+We're always looking for more ways to be helpful!

 ### Partnerships